Car Insurance for Learner's Permit: What Parents Need to Know

 Choose the Right Vehicle

 The car your teen drives matters enormously.
 Vehicles with strong safety ratings, lower horsepower, and modest repair costs produce the cheapest premiums.
-Here are some of the most affordable options for teen drivers in 2026:
+Here are some of the most insurance-friendly options for teen drivers in 2026:

-Vehicle Est. Annual Teen Premium
+Vehicle Est. Annual Teen Premium Why It Works

-MINI Cooper ~$1,730
+MINI Cooper ~$1,730 Lowest average teen premium nationally

-Honda Civic Low-moderate
+Honda Civic Low-moderate Reliable, affordable parts, top safety scores

-High-performance sports cars Significantly higher
+High-performance sports cars Significantly higher Avoid assigning to teens

 Avoid assigning your teen to a high-value or high-performance vehicle — some insurers rate teens against the most expensive car on the policy, not the one they actually drive.